ericjonesdev/milestone-project-cherry-leaves-mildew-detection/README.md

 ### Heroku

 * The App live link is: <https://cherry-mildew-detection-app-b96ff905e47b.herokuapp.com/>
-* The project was deployed to Heroku using the following steps.
+* The project was deployed to Heroku using the following steps:

 1. Log in to Heroku and create an App
 2. At the Deploy tab, select GitHub as the deployment method.